notgmt1337/CSPath/README.md

 # CSPath

-CSPath is a Python library for solving shortest-path problems.
+CSPath is a Python library of Shortest-Path Algorithm implementations.

 ## Version 1.0.0
 This version of CSPath has multiple implementations for 4 different shortest-path-finding algorithms: